bilegt-bat-ochir/autonomous/step3.md

 	![](./images/step3/4.manage.PNG)

-- Check the status, confirm that your Autonomous database is stopped.
+- Check the status, confirm that your Autonomous database is **stopped**.

 	![](./images/step3/4.manage-cont1.PNG)